 NOW: Fruchtl is still waiting for his first-team debut despite the Germany Under-20 international having joined second division side FC Nurnberg on loan for the 2020-21 campaign.

 THEN: Having been signed by Barcelona as a 10-year-old, the outrageously gifted attacker was forced to return to his native Japan in 2016 because of irregularities related to the Catalan club's recruitment of overseas players aged under 18.
 However, he was excelling in his homeland with FC Tokyo and widely expected to return to La Masia sooner rather than later.

-NOW: Much to Barca's disappointment, their former youth team player joined Real Madrid in the summer of 2019 and is now enjoying a productive spell on loan at Mallorca the following season, but has found things tougher in 2020-21 while first representing Villarreal, and now Getafe.
+NOW: Much to Barca's disappointment, their former youth team player joined Real Madrid in the summer of 2019.
+Impressed on loan at Mallorca the following season, but has found things tougher in 2020-21 while first representing Villarreal, and now Getafe.

 #48 Yari Verschaeren | Anderlecht

 THEN: Regarded as the latest top talent to roll off the production line at Anderlecht, the cultured attacking midfielder had already appeared in the Europa League for the Belgian outfit.

 NOW: Verschaeren's last two seasons have both been interrupted by injury, but 'the new Hazard' has become a regular at Lotto Park, while he has also broken into the Belgium squad, netting his first goal in just his second appearance for Roberto Martinez's side.

 THEN: The versatile left-back had humbly played down his impressive Champions League debut against Tottenham in November by saying that "everything's easier when you've got Lionel Messi by your side", but Barca were growing increasingly confident that they had unearthed Jordi Alba's eventual successor.